by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Why is my banana bread hard?

 In baking, mistakes such as overmixing batter can happen.
-Instead of mixing when you add in ingredients, add in all the ingredients in a bowl and give it just a mix instead of adding one at a time and mixing when you do.
+Instead of mixing when you add in ingredients, add all the ingredients in a bowl and give it just a mix instead of adding one at a time and mixing when you do.

 Why is my banana bread brown?

-This is because you added in too much baking soda.
+This is because you added too much baking soda.
 Too much baking soda increases the alkalinity or basicity of your batter.
 Remember to use just ½ teaspoon of your baking soda.

 Irish Potatoes